-- Try to get change at large establishments as small shops and rickshaw drivers will often claim “sorry no change” (even when they do have it.
+- Try to get change at large restaurants/hotels/shops as small shops and rickshaw drivers will often claim “sorry no change” (even when they do have it.
 100, 50, 20 and 10 rupee notes are useful so always try to hold on to a few.
+Everyone will claim they have no change, but stand your ground at larger places and say you don’t have change.
 Don’t try to pay a rickshaw driver with a 2000 Rupee note.
 It’s asking for trouble and may cause an awkward situation.

 - If you’re not sure if your ATM/Debit card will work in India, you could look at getting a Transferwise pre-paid card.
 It’ll also help reduce your transaction fees and exchange fees while travelling in India.

 - You can charge Uber rides to your credit card if using the Uber app but watch the exchange fees from your credit card company – it’s generally better to pay cash.

 - ALWAYS CHECK YOUR CHANGE.
 Unfortunately a common arrival in Delhi scam is to try and short-change tourists.
 Our readers have even caught the Airtel booth inside Delhi airport at it.
 Count your change in front of the vendor and don’t leave until you are happy.

 - Fake currency is a problem with higher bills.
 Tripsavvy has a good article on how to spot it here.

 Getting Around in India

 Think of a mode of transport and India has it.
 Planes, trains, automobiles and, er.. camels.
 As a rule of thumb, the more you pay, the quicker you’ll get to where you want to be, but equally, the more you pay the less interesting your journey will be ;-).